-Section 174 of the Criminal Justice Act 2003 imposes a duty to give reasons for, and explain the effect of, the sentence.
+Section 52 of the Sentencing Code imposes a duty to give reasons for, and explain the effect of, the sentence.

-Step 8 - Consideration for time spent on bail
+Step 8 - Consideration for time spent on bail (tagged curfew)

-The court must consider whether to give credit for time spent on bail in accordance with section 240A of the Criminal Justice Act 2003.
+The court must consider whether to give credit for time spent on bail in accordance with section 240A of the Criminal Justice Act 2003 and section 325 of the Sentencing Code.